benagricola/milo-config-rrf/README.md

 * Use DWC or a serial console to set passwords for WiFi, or to set the AP name if broadcasting its' own AP.
 * Reboot the controller (Run `M999`) and wait for it to be accessible on WiFi.
 * Test the movement, endstops, relevant macros.
-* Do not turn off any of the safety options (safe distances or `global.probeConfirmMove`) until you are 100% happy with the behaviour of the code.
+* Do not turn off any of the safety options (safe distances or `global.confirmUnsafeMove`) until you are 100% happy with the behaviour of the code.

 ## TODO
 * Account for optional mods: Tool length sensor, 3D touch probe, screen, as well as prompting manual inputs for users without these available.